LambaRiftop/SQL-Commands/README.md

 ## Repository in progress

-This repository is still in progress, so it is possible that some sections are not yet available.
+This repository is still in progress, so it is possible that some sections are not yet finish or avaible.

+This will change little by little, as I acquire more knowledge and documents about Oracle-SQL and other things

 ## How is the repository structured?

-This repository will be organized in three sections:
+The repository will be organized in three principal sections.

+This sections are:

 1. ### Commands